What is Kitenge Fabric

 Meet the founders

-Ceiphers Olweya, from Kenya, and his Chicago-born, Phoenix-raised wife Rachel have produced a collection of inspired creations – intertwining American street wear with African culture by adding a vibrant pop of kitenge fabric to classics like bow ties, dress shirts, pocket tees, and hoodies.
-These simple flashes of bright Kenyan cotton allow Ceiphers Clothing to stand out from the customary pack with uniquely compelling visuals.
+Ceiphers Olweya, from Kenya, and his Chicago-born, Phoenix-raised wife Rachel have produced a modern African clothing collection of inspired creations – intertwining American street wear and formal wear with African culture by adding a vibrant pop of kitenge fabric to classics like bow ties, dress shirts, pocket tees, and hoodies.
+Their African inspired clothing line brings in simple flashes of bright Kenyan cotton allowing Ceiphers Clothing to stand out from the customary pack with uniquely compelling visuals putting a modern twist on African Clothing.

 Ceiphers’s grandmother, Salome Olweya, is the true inspiration for Ceiphers Clothing.
 Married off at a young age, Salome began selling fried donuts and other foods on the side of the road until she saved up enough money to rent out a veranda.
 In that veranda, she trained herself to tailor and knit.
 Salome didn’t stop there – she began teaching other women in her community to sew.
 Through education, inspiration, and empowerment, Salome Olweya was able to better her own community.
 In 1984, Salome Olweya co-founded Nyaburi Integrated Primary School, a school that caters to children with disabilities.
 In honor of her legacy of philanthropy, for every item purchased Ceiphers Clothing donates $1 to Nyaburi Primary School in Kenya.
 Donations are used to purchase wheel chairs, crutches, and school supplies for the students.